Shivanikanodia/Fraud_Detection_Xgboost_FlaskAPI/README.md

 - The dataset contained 700,000 rows and 28 features with mixed data types.
 It was received in JSON format and processed using the JSONLines library.

 - The dataset was checked for missing values using the isnull().sum() function and for empty strings and whitespace characters using regular expressions (Regex).

+- In Fraud Dtection, missing values are itself signal of fraud, so in our case usefeful candidates like cardCVV, enteredCVV, posEntryMode, posConditionCode, merchantState, merchantCountryCode, merchantName, acqCountry, recurringAuthInd, cardPresent, transactionType and merchantCategoryCode has missing values which

 - The nunique() function in Python was used to detect unique value distribution and category diversity.